Visualizing US Oil & Gas Production (Through May 2021)

-These interactive presentations contain the latest oil & gas production data from 137,397 horizontal wells in 13 US states, through May 2020.
-Cumulative oil and gas production from these wells reached 15.0 billion bbl and 170 Tcf of natural gas.
-Ohio and West Virginia are also included, as both just released Q2 production data.
+These interactive presentations contain the latest oil & gas production data from 145,364 horizontal wells in 13 US states, through May.
+Ohio & West Virginia are deselected in most dashboards, as they haven’t reported any Q2 production data yet.

 Production data is subject to revisions.

 For these presentations, we used data gathered from the sources listed below.

 - Colorado Oil & Gas Conservation Commission

 - Louisiana Department of Natural Resources.
 Similar to Texas, lease/unit production is allocated over wells in order to estimate their individual production histories.

 - Montana Board of Oil and Gas

 - New Mexico Oil Conservation Commission

 - Oklahoma Corporation Commission – Oil & Gas Division